-Achilles tendinopathy is a condition that causes pain, swelling and stiffness of the Achilles tendon that joins your heel bone to your calf muscles.
+Achilles tendinopathy is a condition that causes pain, swelling and stiffness of the Achilles tendon that joins the heel bone to the calf muscles.
 It is thought to be caused by repeated tiny injuries to the Achilles tendon.
 These may occur for a number of reasons, including overuse of the tendon - for example, in runners.
 Treatment includes rest, ice packs, painkillers and special exercises to help to stretch and strengthen the Achilles tendon.
 For most people, the symptoms of Achilles tendinopathy usually clear within 3-6 months of starting treatment.

 What is the Achilles tendon?